apache/tvm-rfcs/rfcs/0009_Unified_Static_Memory_Planning.md

 # Motivation

 For embedded use-cases, its widely accepted that aggressive memory optimizations are vital.
-Intially we are looking at enable memory planning for embedded use-cases using the AoT executor.
+Intially we are looking at enabling memory planning for embedded use-cases using the AoT executor.

 Therefore, there exist two main shortcomings of the current approach :